zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 Your submission will be evaluated by at least 2 people on the following criteria:

+- Completeness
 - API design
-- Documentation
-- Completeness of tasks
+- Tests
 - Solution design
-- Bugs
-- Tests
 - Code styling

 ## Final notes